linode/docs/docs/email/postfix/email-with-postfix-dovecot-and-mysql/index.md

 {{< /file >}}

-4. Create the `/etc/postfix/mysql-virtual-mailbox-maps.cf` file, and enter the following values.
-Make sure you use the `mailuser`'s password and make any other changes as needed.
+1. Create the `/etc/postfix/mysql-virtual-mailbox-maps.cf` file, and enter the following values.
+Make sure you use the database user's password and make any other changes as needed.

     {{< file "/etc/postfix/mysql-virtual-mailbox-maps.cf" >}}
 user = mailuser